PrevailUzodinma/JavaLogAnalyzer-AnaLog/README.md

 ```

-This will create a `loganalyzer.jar` file in the `target/` directory.
+This will create a `AnaLog.jar` file in the `target/` directory.

 ### 2\.
 Run the Application

 Once the project is packaged, you can run the application using the following command from the `target/` directory:

 ```
-java -jar loganalyzer.jar <log-file-path>
+java -jar AnaLog.jar <log-file-path>

 ```

 Replace `<log-file-path>` with the path to the log file you wish to analyze.
 For example:

 ```
-java -jar loganalyzer.jar ./classes/logs/sample.log
+java -jar AnaLog.jar ./classes/logs/sample.log

 ```
 Fallback: Use filepath `./classes/logs/sample.log` to make use of our sample log file.
 During the build Maven stores it in `target/classes/logs` directory.